TomoyaOzawa-DA/GraduationThesisOpen/README.md

 # GraduationThesisOpen

 ## description
-This repository has R codes for my graduation thesis.
+This repository has R codes for our graduation thesis.
 I cannot share raw data used in the thesis.
 Acutually results in the thesis are computed by Matlab.

 ## codes